noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 fit!(mach_kmeans)
 ```

 After fitting the model, we hopefully found ten representative cluster centers.
-With `report(mach_kmeans)` we can have a look at the *training* (fitting) results.
+With `report(mach_kmeans)`, we can have a look at the *training* (fitting) results.
 ```julia-repl
 julia> r_machkmeans = report(mach_kmeans)
 (cluster_centers = [0.0 0.0 … 0.0 0.0; 0.0 0.0 … 0.0 0.0; … ; 0.0 0.0 … 0.0 0.0; 0.0 0.0 … 0.0 0.0],